mike0609king/c-conventions/README.md

     - include statements
     - typedefs, constants and macros
     - declaration of data types
-    - private function prototypes and comment block for their usage
+    - function prototypes (which are not exported) and comment block for their usage
     - functions that are declared in the header
-    - functions that are private
+    - functions that are not used outside of the file
 - Source files should never include other source files